WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 are not copied onto the operand stack.

 If the selected catch/unwind block does not throw an exception, it must yield the value(s) expected by the corresponding catching try block.
-This includes popping the caught exception.

 Note that a caught exception can be rethrown using the `rethrow` instruction.